BPHL-Molecular/GentySpuds/README.md

 git clone https://github.com/BPHL-Molecular/GentySpuds.git
 ```
 ### Create your conda environment
-Use the provided gentyspuds_environment.yaml file to execute the command below, and a conda environmment called GENTYSPUDS will be created.
+Use the provided gentyspuds_environment.yaml file to execute the command below, and a conda environment called GENTYSPUDS will be created.
 ```
 conda env create -f gentyspuds_environment.yml
 ```

 # Usage
 GentySpuds takes as input raw sequencing reads in FASTQ format, and can process gzipped files directly.
-Make sure your all your fastq files are stored in one directory.
+Make sure all your fastq files are stored in one directory.
 The databases are stored in the share drive in blue on HPG. <br />
 Activate the created conda environment <br />
 ```
 conda activate GENTYSPUDS